 - Ureteric colic: this can cause pain that may be intermittent and 'shooting'.
 A stone may cause microscopic haematuria.
 70% are visible on plain X-ray.
 Ultrasound is a good diagnostic technique.

 - Urinary tract infection (UTI): urinary frequency, dysuria, haematuria, urgency and smelly urine may raise this as a differential diagnosis.

 - Testicular torsion or epididymo-orchitis: may produce pain that is referred to the lower abdomen on that side.
 The testis will be very tender.

 - Infections: tuberculosis, typhoid and Yersinia spp. can all produce ulceration of the ileum that can perforate.
 Herpes zoster infection in the T10, 11, or 12 dermatome can produce RIF pain.
 There is usually a characteristic rash.
 The skin is usually tender rather than a deeper pain.

-- Situs inversus: here the differential diagnosis for RIF pain is as that for left iliac fossa (LIF) pain (refer to separate article Left Iliac Fossa Pain).
+- Situs inversus: here the differential diagnosis for RIF pain is as that for left iliac fossa (LIF) pain.
 Only half of those with dextrocardia have total situs inversus.